 Merrill Lynch’s famous brokerage services merged with Bank of America’s retail banking services in the wake of the 2008 financial crisis.
 Today, BAML has evolved into a powerhouse financial institution that provides a robust day trading platform for investors.

-Why It’s a Best Day Trading Platform: Merrill Edge combined with a Bank of America account can qualify you for up to 100 free trades per month with Preferred Rewards.
+Why It’s a Best Day Trading Platform: Merrill Edge combined with a Bank of America account can qualify you for unlimited free trades per month with Preferred Rewards.
 The platform doesn’t charge annual or inactivity fees, and it has thousands of well-known mutual funds available to investors.

 - Access to Bank of America Merrill Lynch Global Research, one of the world’s top research groups